p9c/duo/README.md

 ### Prerequisites

-You need some version of BerkeleyDB C headers installed (and the library of course)
+You need some version of BerkeleyDB C headers installed (and the library of course).
+This is to enable the import of `wallet.dat` files from the old parallelcoind.

+Also needed is base58check:

     go get github.com/anaskhan96/base58check

+For keeping secrets off disk and away from potential buffer exploits, we use memguard, and for that we want to check out the latest stable release tag:

-    go get github.com/zippoxer/bow
+    go get github.com/awnumar/memguard \
+       && cd $GOPATH/src/github.com/awnumar/memguard \
+       && git checkout v0.15.0

 ### Build it